- What is Deaf VRS, and how does it work?

 - Transfer: While using GlobalVRS, you can request to be transferred to a customer care representative

-A live Customer Care rep is on duty open Monday-Thursday from 10:00am-8:00pm EST and on Friday from 10:00am-4:00pm.
+A live Customer Care rep is on duty open Monday-Friday from 10:00am-5:00pm (EST).
 At all other times, leave a message and a Customer Care representative will reach you within 1-2 business days.

 The Federal Communications Commission provides additional consumer information and complaint procedures at its Consumer Complaint Center web site, https://consumercomplaints.fcc.gov/hc/en-us/articles/202939874-Take-Action-Options-for-Filing-an-Accessibility-Complaint